 Thinning hair may also be hereditary or from underlying medical conditions.
 You might have thinning hair if you:

 - recently had a baby

 - recently stopped taking birth control pills

 - are going through hormonal changes

-- have lost more than 20 pounds in a short amount of time
+- lost a significant amount of weight in a short amount of time

 - are being treated for an autoimmune disease

 - have immune system deficiencies